 Messier 9, as its name suggests, was discovered by the great French astronomer Charles Messier in 1764.
 Even through the most advanced telescopes of the day, none of the stars in the cluster could be seen individually.
 Messier, seeing only a faint smudge, therefore classified the object as a nebula — or “cloud” in Latin.
 It was only later in the 18th century that astronomers, most notably William Herschel, began to spot stars within the cluster.

 The contrast between Messier’s equipment and the tools at the disposal of today’s astronomers is stark.
 Hubble’s image, the highest resolution image yet made of Messier 9, is able to resolve individual stars, right into the crowded center of the cluster.
-Over 250,000 of them are neatly focused on the detector of Hubble’s Advanced Camera for Surveys, in an image which covers an area no bigger than the size of the head of a pin held at arm’s length.
+Over 250,000 of them are neatly focused on the detector of Hubble’s Advanced Camera for Surveys, in an image that covers an area no bigger than the size of the head of a pin held at arm’s length.

 As well as showing the individual stars, Hubble’s image clearly shows the different colors of the stars.
 A star’s color is directly related to its temperature — counter-intuitively, perhaps, the redder it is, the cooler it is; and the bluer it is, the hotter.
 The wide range of stellar temperatures here is clearly displayed by the broad palette of colors visible in Hubble’s image of Messier 9.